Tag Archives: consistency tests

 In many areas of physics, a system is described by a small number of fundamental parameters, while the available observations greatly exceed this number.
 When this occurs, the problem of parameter inference becomes overdetermined.
 Rather than being a drawback, this … Continue reading

-Posted in Expository, Jugend Forscht
+Posted in Expository

 Tagged consistency tests, general relativity, KTC